gabriel-hurtado/gabriel-hurtado.github.io/_posts/2020-09-29-first-post.md

 This is my initial blog post, celebrating the creation of my website!

+I will keep it updated with my new publications, This is my initial blog post, celebrating the creation of my website!

 I will keep it updated with my new publications, experiements and findings.

+Meanwhile, you can learn more about me in the about section, or have a look at my resume and findings.

 Meanwhile, you can learn more about me in the [about section](https://gabriel-hurtado.github.io/), or have a look at my [resume](https://gabriel-hurtado.github.io/assets/pdfs/resume.pdf)